prideout/prideout.github.com/sandbox/test.md

 If you're stuck with a texture-based approach and you need to fix poor sampling, one idea is performing a custom high-quality filter (e.g., Gaussian) in your fragment shader, instead of relying on the crude bilinear filtering that the hardware provides.

-Another idea is to use tiled rendering; each tile would have the same resolution, but the viewport sizes would vary according to the image:
+Another idea is to use tiled rendering; each tile would have the same resolution, but the viewport sizes would vary according to distance-from-center:

 [![Screenshot]({{ ASSET_PATH }}/thumbnails/Distortion5.png)](https://github.com/prideout/distortion/raw/master/media/NonuniformGrid.png)